rayeedaabir/AIRC-Fusion/README.md

 ```
 (Note: Please update the booktitle and year once we have them.)
 ---
+---

+### Key References

+This work is a comparative analysis based on the principles from the following foundational papers:

+[1] H. Li and Y. Fu, "FCDFusion: A Fast, Low Color Deviation Method for Fusing Visible and Infrared Image Pairs." *Computational Visual Media*, 2025.

+[2] M. K. Panda, et al., "A Weight Induced Contrast Map for Infrared and Visible Image Fusion." *Computers and Electrical Engineering*, 2024.

+[3] Y. Zhang, et al., "Infrared and Visible Image Fusion with Hybrid Image Filtering." *Mathematical Problems in Engineering*, 2020.

+[4] D. Connah, et al., "Spectral Edge: Gradient-Preserving Spectral Mapping for Image Fusion." *Journal of the Optical Society of America A*, 2015.

+---
 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ### Acknowledgments